mwerner/spigot/README.md

     end

 Spigot reads config files in an expected format to map the data you receive to the columns of your database.
-This get's particularly difficult as you start having multiple sources for the same resource (ex: users).
+This becomes particularly difficult as you start having multiple sources for the same resource (ex: users).

 Spigot is able to do the translation for you and put the API data into a language your implementation understands.
 This leaves you with a simple statement to accomplish the same as above: